Varunp3099/Pest-and-Disease-Detection-for-Plants/README.md

 This project implements a Convolutional Neural Network (CNN) for detecting pests and diseases in plant images.
 The model is trained to classify images into different categories of plant diseases and pest infestations.

-# Pest and Disease Detection in Plants Using CNN

-This project implements a Convolutional Neural Network (CNN) for detecting pests and diseases in plants using image classification.
-The model is trained to identify different types of plant conditions using TensorFlow and Keras.

 ## Project Overview